edgedb/edgedb/docs/guides/tutorials/nextjs.rst

 **#3 Apply migrations**

-Use this DSN to apply migrations against your remote instance.
+Use the DSN to apply migrations against your remote instance.

 .. code-block:: bash